Xingjian508/Glowing-STP-Reader/README.md

 - Processes and converts STEP objects into user-defined classes for enhanced functionality.
 - Constructs planes and categorizes them based on parallel directions.
 - Provides tools to display plane information, including positions, directions, and distances.
-- Demonstrates how to use self-defined classes for 3D geometry operations.
+- Has self-defined classes for 3D geometry operations.

 ## Requirements

 - Python 3
 - `steptools` library (for working with STEP files)

-## Usage

-1. Clone the repository and navigate to the project directory.
-2. Modify the `main` function in the provided code to specify your desired precision, path to the STEP file, and object types you want to analyze.
-3. Run the program using `python3 main.py` in the terminal.
-4. Observe the output, which displays information about extracted objects, categorized planes, and pairwise distances.

 ## Custom Classes